TypeSoulOrSum/TypeSoulOrSum/README.md

-wendingos/wendingos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.